-As the $31m investment round in Fluidic Analytics is announced, Vishal Gulati of Draper Esprit reflects on how he first met the founders, why proteins matter and how our technology is set to change protein science.
+Vishal Gulati of Draper Esprit reflects on how he first met the founders of Fluidic Analytics, why proteins matter and how our technology is set to change protein science.

 Vishal's role as healthtech VC in Europe takes him to explore a range of new technologies all aimed at improving access, experience and outcomes in healthcare.
 Here he shares his thoughts on the past, present and future of protein science, and the role Fluidic Analytics can play in this fast changing field.